Separate school: Demographic background

+Impact of Protestant and Catholic tensions on schools

 In the 1840s Methodist minister and Reformist politician Egerton Ryerson championed "common schools" that would educate the children of all faiths under one system.
 He became Chief Superintendent of Education for Upper Canada in 1844.
 However, Ryerson was not able to convince the Catholic minority and grudgingly agreed to clauses in his education reforms that allowed for minority-faith schools within the publicly funded system.
 The Catholic case was strengthened by the fact that the Protestant minority in Lower Canada had already won the right to a separate system.

 The institutionalization of separate schools in Canada West (Upper Canada before 1840) was secured by the Scott Act of 1863, but with the caveat that rural Catholic schools could only serve an area with a radius of 3 mi.

 In the Maritime provinces, similar issues were at play.

-In 1864, the government of Nova Scotia reformed its system of education, withdrawing support from all schools which were religious or which used any language other than English as a medium of instruction.
+In 1864, the government of Nova Scotia reformed its educational system.
+It withdrew support from all schools which were religious or which used any language other than English as a medium of instruction.

 In New Brunswick under the Parish Schools Act of 1858, there was only loose supervision from the central board of education, and in practice each school was run independently by its board of trustees, and most schools boards were dominated by partisans from one religion or another.
 Textbooks were not standardized; Protestant-majority regions used the textbooks of the Irish National Schools while the English-speaking Catholic areas used the books of the Irish Christian Brothers.
 The few Acadian schools used French-language textbooks from Canada East (Lower Canada).